ChristinaLK/jekyll-now/experience.md

 one another.
 And in this academy, all of us are students since all of us need to be cared for."

 * [St. Olaf College][olaf] (Northfield, MN)
-  * The liberal arts smorgasboard experience: played music (St. Olaf Band, St. Olaf Orchestra), studied abroad (Budapest, Hungary), majored in math but took a variety of classes ([the Great Conversation][gc], French, English, philosophy, computer science), did research, and graduated summa cum laude.
+  * At St. Olaf, I had the classic liberal arts smorgasboard: played music (St. Olaf Band, St. Olaf Orchestra), studied abroad (Budapest, Hungary), majored in math but took a variety of classes ([the Great Conversation][gc], French, English, philosophy, computer science), did research, and graduated summa cum laude.